hernancerm/bareline.nvim/README.md

 - Batteries included experience.
 - Data providers to use this plugin as a library, if you so wish.

+## Limitations

+- Reliance on a timer (and some autocmds), so updates of some components have a brief delay.
+- No fancy colors.
+The colors of the entire statusline itself depend on your color scheme.
+- No fancy separators.

 ## Requirements

 - Works on Neovim 0.10.0.
 Not tested on other versions.